copernicus-mogley/zkav.club/README.md

 >
 > — Jack Gavigan, [Zcash Foundation](https://zfnd.org)

-> Zk Av Club is place where you can share and learn just about anything!
+> Zk Av Club is a place where you can share and learn just about anything!
 Its Event Calendar is filled with a variety of in-person and virtual meetups ranging from Crypto and Hacker Conferences to Music Production and Brand Design, there's something for everyone to have fun with.
-Zk Av also provides video and audio editing support, some of the best AI image generation prompts you will ever come across, hands on workshops with new, obscure P2P software - all just a glimpse into what happens over at the club!
+Zk Av also provides video and audio editing support, some of the best AI image generation prompts you will ever come across, hands-on workshops with new, obscure P2P software - all just a glimpse into what happens over at the club!
 It has been hugely beneficial to our work over at ZecHub.
 So if you're intending to or currently building a project, hop into the Discord and see what's cooking!
 >
 > — [@zksquirrel](https://x.com/zksquirrel), [ZecHub](https://zechub.wiki/)